Combodo/iTop/readme.txt

 1.3 Special Thanks To:
     -----------------
 Bruno Bonfils for his guidance about LDAP and authentication.
-Randall Badilla Castro for the Spanish translation.
+Randall Badilla Castro and Miguel Turrubiates for the Spanish translation.
 Jonathan Lucas, Stephan Rosenke and David Gümbel from ITOMIG GmbH, for the German translation.
 Christian Lempereur and Olivier Fouquet for their feedbacks.
 Everaldo Coelho and the Oxygen Team for their wonderful icons.